 During this time I not only learned the important skills to become a therapist but I also learnt a lot about myself.
 I learnt about my strengths and importantly, about my limits.
 I learnt how to protect myself from unhealthy relationships and belief systems I had picked up in childhood.
 I learnt when and how to trust my intuition.
 And I learnt when and how to trust others.

 It is these qualities, the personal and the theoretical that I aspire to bring to my practice.

 As an expat (not for the first time) I am familiar with the feeling of being isolated, or feeling different from the crowd.
 It is not unusual and there is no reason to feel guilty for how you feel.
 It is normal to feel sad, stressed, isolated or anxious sometimes, but it can be difficult to work out how to manage these feelings.
-Seeking guidance at these time can really help you understand why you are feeling this way, and what you can do to feel better.
+Seeking guidance at these times can really help you understand why you are feeling this way, and what you can do to feel better.

-By exploring whats going on beneath the surface, with care and sensitivity, it is possible to bring confidence and joy back into our lives.
+By exploring what is going on beneath the surface, with care and sensitivity, it is possible to bring confidence and joy back into our lives.
 Therapy is not about holding back your feelings but rather about finding ways to understand yourself better and learning why you feel the way you do.